sonimishraa/TweetMe/README.md

 How it works:

-User can press on Login with Login button from the Login Screen where user can entered their credential for the login If user will enter the correct detail, app will fetch the details from the Firebase and it will display on the User list of post Screen.
-If user is first time then user need to do sign-up and once user enter the details then it will go to User's List of post screen User can post a tweet with text and image only
+User can press on Login with Login button from the Login Screen where user can entered their credential for the login.

+If user will enter the correct detail, app will fetch the details from the Firebase and it will display on the user posted lists.

+If user is first time then user need to  sign-up and after sign-up it will go to user's posted Tweet.

 Maximum 150 character's are allowed for text to post

 Requirements: